zaorangyang/percona-server-mongodb-annotation/docs/setParameter_tuning.md

 Newer versions of MongoDB will not insert or update the documents with the failure.
 By setting this value to false, the old behavior is enabled.

+This parameter is deprecated in version 4.2 and removed in version 4.4.
+Starting from version 4.2 server correctly handles long index keys (see SERVER-36278).

 ## internalQueryPlannerEnableIndexIntersection

 Command Line: